TechnicJelle/CMGT_GraduationReport/report.typ

 Both the prototypes and the research.

 So on the whole, I am still very happy with the results of this project.

+With the knowledge I have gained during the development of these prototypes, I feel like I am now pretty well-equipped to join the workforce as a junior graphics programmer.

 //Stop numbering headings from here on out
 #set heading(numbering: none)